Frequently Asked Questions

 I'm pregnant - are there any health and safety issues I should know about?

 Depending on where you work, office, laboratory etc. there may be specific hazards that may pose a risk to the unborn.
-You should complete the web based Laboratory Worker Pregnancy Risk Assessment or Office Worker Pregnancy Risk Assessment.
-The Health and Safety Office will then contact you.
+You should complete the web based Prelminary Pregnancy Risk Assessment for Pregnant Employees.
+The Health and Safety Office will then contact you if required.
 Mothers Rest Room Policy

 I have read that maintaining an incorrect posture while working at a computer screen may cause injury - how can I avoid problems?